msfaizo/sql-data-warehouse-project/README.md

 ## 🛡️ License

-This project is licensed under the [MIT License](LICENSE).
-You are allowed to use, modify, and share this project with proper attribution.
+This project is licensed under the MIT License.
+You are permitted to use, modify, and share this project as long as you provide proper attribution.

-## 🌟 About Me

-Hi there!
-I'm **Baraa Khatib Salkini**, also known as **Data With Baraa**.
-I’m an IT professional and passionate YouTuber on a mission to share knowledge and make working with data enjoyable and engaging!

 Let's stay in touch!
 Feel free to connect with me on the following platforms: